FAQ – Frequently Asked Questions

 Smart contract: Link

-How does the staking/reward system work?
+How does the staking/reward system work in Sallar App?

 The staking/reward system operates by rewarding users who share their computing power with the Sallar Network while holding tokens in their subwallet within the Sallar App.
 The goal of this program is to increase network stability, as we assume that holding tokens and the associated reward increase will encourage users to keep their devices connected to the Sallar Network.